Julia Ogden

 Recommended with Reservations

-Fancy Feast Petites Wet cat food receives the Cat Food Advisor rating, 3-stars.
+Fancy Feast Petites Wet product range is made of ten recipes which all receive the Cat Food Advisor rating, 3-stars.

 It is formulated to meet the nutritional levels established by the AAFCO cat food nutrient profiles for all life stages.